opentensor/subtensor-Deprecated-/README.md

 ```
 $ docker-compose up
 ```
-inside the subtensor repository. **Note that by default, this runs the development-mode chain, not the production chain.
-To run the production chain, remove the `--dev` flag from the run command in docker-compose.yml**.
+inside the subtensor repository.
+**this will run subtensor as a light node on the akira test network.
+Keep in mind that every time you spin up this container, the node will have to sync its chains, which takes a couple of minutes**.

 ### Installation as a systemd service